 Lindsey encourages students of all ages and body types to come to her classes and hold space for themselves within the group setting.
 Side by side, breath by breath we support each others individualized journey.
 She believes that learning to breathe is the most important part of an asana practice and some days it’s the only part.

-Lindsey will complete her 200 hour yoga teacher training with Yoga San Kalpa at Yoga on the Vine this summer.
+Lindsey completed her 200 hour yoga teacher training with Yoga San Kalpa at Yoga on the Vine.

 CYT - 200, Vinyasa, group and private instruction